0x4D31/galah/README.md

 })
 ```

+To turn off rule checking completely, omit `RulesConfigFile` when creating a service or pass `nil`/an empty slice to `NewServiceFromConfig`.
 Any unused option fields can be left empty to rely on their defaults.